imagej/imagej.github.io/_pages/Developing_ImageJ_in_Eclipse.md

 ## Testing your plugin in an existing installation

 When you run your plugin from Eclipse, you're only testing with the classpath *of this project*—which may or may not reflect the environment of an actual user's installation.
-To test your plugin in an existing installation you can either simply copy the jar, or use Maven to install your plugin and its dependencies.
+To test your plugin in an existing installation you can either simply copy the jar, or use Maven to install your plugin and its dependencies. {% include thumbnail src='/images/pages/MavenRunConfig.png' title='Setting up a new Maven Build configuration'%}
-{% capture title%}
- Setting up a new Maven Build configuration
-{% endcapture %}
-{% include thumbnail src='/images/pages/MavenRunConfig.png' title=title %}

 ### Option 1: Copying the jar